kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 In the alpha stage, the upgrade->downgrade->upgrade testing was added in the integration tests [here](https://github.com/kubernetes/kubernetes/blob/6346b9d1327c4b8be2398d9715bdae5475e27569/test/integration/job/job_test.go#L794).

-In terms of a manual test for the upgrade and rollback, we can use th v1.30.
+In terms of a manual test for the upgrade and rollback, we can use the v1.30.

 The upgrade->downgrade->upgrade testing was done manually using the `alpha` version in v1.30 with the following steps: